-So I didn’t take part in Dewey’s 24 Hour Read-a-thon this year; I think I was on my way back from a friend’s wedding and I’ve heard it’s not socially acceptable for guests to hide under the table and read.
+So I didn’t take part in Dewey’s 24 Hour Read-a-thon this year, or the 10 Years in 10 Books challenge; I think I was on my way back from a friend’s wedding and I’ve heard it’s not socially acceptable for guests to hide under the table and read.
 That said, I do regret missing out.
 I love a good read-a-thon as it’s an opportunity to check in with the reading community but I also love the challenges.

 This year, the Dewey geniuses came up with a really interesting challenge that I’ve decided to take part in a good, oh, three weeks after the event?
 You’ll survive.